 – Do something every day, even if it is only something small

 Another brilliant trick Brian Tracy uses and recommends is to come up with 20 ways to achieve a goal.
 The first 5 will come easy, the next 5 will be a little harder.
 It is crucial to get all 20, no matter how hard it is to think of new ways to achieve our goal.
 Not all solutions will be practical or even realistic, but it forces our brain to see opportunities and possibilities.

 Choose the reference group you would like to belong to.
 Get in contact with people from your reference group, ask for their advice and follow the advice!

-Journal on your goals, your achievements and possible areas of future improvement.
+Journal your goals, your achievements, and possible areas of future improvement.
 Do it daily.